That’s Sooo 2020!

 However, through adversity comes learning.
-And while there may finally be some light at the end of the tunnel, relative to COVID-19 specifically, we’ve had to learn through this real life worst case scenario as it developed right in front of us.
-We saw firsthand how a modern day worldwide public health crisis can stretch our operational capacities and norms to new thresholds, and in some cases, past their breaking points.
+There may finally be some light at the end of the tunnel regarding ways COVID-19 is reshaping emergency communications centers.
+We’ve had to learn through this real-life worst-case scenario as it developed right in front of us.
+We saw firsthand how a modern-day worldwide public health crisis can stretch our operational capacities and norms to new thresholds, and in some cases, past their breaking points.

 The white paper provides detailed information and references to resources on the following ways the pandemic is changing the ECC landscape, as well a brief look at what’s ahead:

 • Rising Need for Remote Capabilities

 • Increasing Demand for Partnerships